AsselPrmanova/adventureworks-sales-analysis/README.md

 Data analysis project using SQL and Python on the Northwind sample database.

 ## Описание проекта
-Анализ продаж на базе данных Northwind.
+Sales analysis based on the Northwind database.
-Проект выполнен в учебных целях для демонстрации навыков SQL и Python.
+The project was completed for educational purposes to demonstrate SQL and Python skills.

-## Используемые инструменты
+## Tools Used
-- SQL (CTE, оконные функции, подзапросы)
+SQL (CTEs, window functions, subqueries)
-- Python (pandas, matplotlib)
+Python (pandas, matplotlib)
-- AdventureWorks database
+- Northwind database

-## Основные задачи
+## Key Objectives
-- Анализ продаж по месяцам и регионам
+Sales analysis by month and region
-- Топ продуктов и категорий
+Top products and categories
-- Накопительные итоги и сравнение периодов
+Cumulative totals and period-over-period comparison

-## Выводы
+## Conclusions
-- Продажи имеют сезонность
+Sales show seasonality
-- Несколько категорий дают основную выручку
+A few categories generate the majority of revenue